List of Last of the Summer Wine characters: Electrical Entwistle

 (Burt Kwouk; 2002–2010) Electrician and fortune-teller from the land of eastern wisdom, Hull.
-His original surname was McIntyre, but he changed it so that people wouldn't mistake him for a Scotsman.
+His original surname was McIntyre, but he changed it so that people would not mistake him for a Scotsman.
 When Wesley died, Entwistle took over his job of shuttling the others across the countryside, in a battered red Toyota Hilux pick-up truck, and occasionally constructing the various contraptions the main trio produce.
 He also seemed to be taking over a character version of Auntie Wainwright, although he mainly sold second-hand washing machines.
+"Electrical Entwistle" appears to be a self-chosen nickname, seldom used by other characters, who just call him "Entwistle".
+His real first name is never revealed.
+He occasionally mentions his wife, Mrs Entwistle.
+In the 2006 Christmas special "A Tale of Two Sweaters" she and Mr. Entwistle had a row so later on they could make up.

 Following the departure of Billy Hardcastle in series 27, Entwistle was often paired with Alvin, with many stories revolving around their dealings with Howard or Barry.
-During this period his role increased and he often hung around with the main trio (sometimes to compensate for Clegg's decreasing role).
+During this period, his role increased and he often hung around with the main trio (sometimes to compensate for Clegg's decreasing role).
 In the final two series 30 and 31, Entwistle became the second man (officially taking over from Clegg) in a new trio when Hobbo arrived and recruited Alvin and Entwistle to form a band of volunteers to respond to emergencies in the village.